Electric Vehicle Infrastructure Program

 Q. Is there a fee for charging?

 1. There is a fee for utilizing utility-installed charging stations.
 For example, the BGE rate is $0.18/kWh for Level 2 charging and $0.255/kWh for BGE issued RFID cards.
 This is 25% off BGE’s current DC Fast Charger rate of $0.34/kWh.
-There is not yet a fee for usage of State-installed charging stations.
+There is not yet a fee for usage of State-installed charging stations for state fleet vehicles.

 Q. What is the process for reimbursing an employee who charges a fleet vehicle overnight in their home?